 Opportunity to Learn Russian

 Russian is spoken by about 260 million people worldwide and some 10.5 million foreigners are regularly learning Russian.
 Russian universities offer different Russian language programmes, including courses, summer schools, and distance learning.
 In preparatory courses, international students take a year-long course in the Russian language and, for students who are enrolled in state-funded places (government scholarships), it is provided free of charge.

 Opportunity to Study in English

 In 2003, Russia signed the Bologna Declaration, assuming several obligations as part of the creation of a common educational space of participant countries.
 Diplomas of Russian universities are recognised in most countries.
-This procedure is facilitated by intergovernmental agreements of Russia with more than 60 countries, including Finland, Spain, Cuba, India, Vietnam, China, Venezuela, and Namibia, while in June 2015 this document was also signed with France.
+This procedure is facilitated by intergovernmental agreements of Russia with more than 60 countries, including Finland, Spain, Cuba, India, Vietnam, China, Venezuela, and Namibia, while in June 2015 this document was also signed with France, in October and November 2016 with Cyprus and Malta, in May and October 2019 with Uzbekistan and Cambodia.
 Furthermore, many Russian universities are implementing joint programmes with foreign universities and are issuing dual diplomas to their graduates.
 In other words, by studying in Russia you can receive a Russian diploma and a diploma from a European university.

 Comfortable and Well-Equipped Campuses and Dormitories